staging-951d-madcitymultimedia/postman-docs/src/pages/docs/postman-flows/concepts/flows-typescript-support.md

 ## TypeScript compared to FQL

 While FQL is tailored for querying and transforming JSON data within Postman Flows, TypeScript offers the robustness and flexibility of a full programming language.
-This makes TypeScript more suitable for complex logic, large-scale projects, and developers familiar with both JavaScript and TypeScript ecosystems.
-TypeScript's static typing also provides better predictability and error checking than FQL.
+This makes TypeScript more suitable for complex logic and large-scale projects.
+Also, developers who are familiar with both JavaScript and TypeScript ecosystems may prefer using TypeScript over FQL.

 ## Restrictions and notes